 Seminars and reading groups at Warwick Statistics

 Back in 1988 I founded the Midlands Probability Theory Seminars.
 The Probability at Warwick initiative P@W now collects together this and a number of other activities related to the probability research community.
-The main Statistics (CRiSM) Seminars are run by John Aston.
+See also the main Statistics (CRiSM) Seminars.